publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch41/m__us_usc_t12_s4005.md

     (a) __In general__

-        Except as provided in subsection (b) or (c) of this section and notwithstanding any other provision of law, interest shall accrue on funds deposited in an interest-bearing account at a depository institution beginning not later than the business day on which the depository institution receives provisional credit for such funds.
+        Except as provided in subsection (b) or (c) and notwithstanding any other provision of law, interest shall accrue on funds deposited in an interest-bearing account at a depository institution beginning not later than the business day on which the depository institution receives provisional credit for such funds.

     (b) __Special rule for credit unions__

-    Subsection (a) of this section shall not apply to an account at a depository institution described in [section 461(b)(1)(A)(iv) of this title][/us/usc/t12/s461/b/1/A/iv] if the depository institution—
+    Subsection (a) shall not apply to an account at a depository institution described in [section 461(b)(1)(A)(iv) of this title][/us/usc/t12/s461/b/1/A/iv] if the depository institution—

-        (1) begins the accrual of interest or dividends at a later date than the date described in subsection (a) of this section with respect to all funds, including cash, deposited in such account; and
+        (1) begins the accrual of interest or dividends at a later date than the date described in subsection (a) with respect to all funds, including cash, deposited in such account; and

         (2) provides notice of the interest payment policy in the manner required under [section 4004(e) of this title][/us/usc/t12/s4004/e].